Well, that was a mess.

 It’s tempting to give The Defenders that kind of pass, but, no, they spent good chunks of Daredevil and nearly the entirety of Iron Fist setting this up.
 This is no ordinary crossover; it’s the culmination of seasons of build-up.
 The payoff, then, should have been better.
 We didn’t sit through all of that crap about The Black Sky on Daredevil to see it play out in such lackluster fashion her.
 Nor should we be okay with the answers to some of our Hand questions turning out to be as lame as they just wanted to collect immortality juice (that’s their big evil plan) and only really set up in New York to monitor the Iron Fist.
 And surely there were better city-threatening plots to be thrown out there than earthquakes as side effect of The Hand’s underground “substance” retrieval efforts.

 The true failure of this show is apparent near the end of the finale when Luke, Danny, Colleen, Claire and Jessica look at the Midland building with sad, in some cases tear-filled eyes.
 It’s meant to be a monumental moment because here is Matt Murdock, the guy who started this whole universe, apparently dying while trying to save the woman he loves.
 We, of course, know he’s fine (well, maybe not “fine” what with the bruises and injuries, but definitely alive) because we already know there’s going to be a third season of Daredevil.
-However, they don’t know that, and while the scene is played for tragedy it comes off a tad awkward, with people crying over someone they barely knew (well, Claire knew him) and Jessica clearly struggling with knowing where exactly to stand.
-Plus, it doesn’t help that their special effects really let them down, dropping a New York skyscraper with all the believability of a SyFy Original Movie.
+However, they don’t know that, and while the scene is played for tragedy it comes off a tad awkward, with people crying over someone they barely knew and Jessica looking more like she’s just struggling with knowing where exactly to stand.
+Plus, it doesn’t help their special effects really let them down, dropping a New York skyscraper with all the believability of a SyFy Original Movie.

 Once Elektra took over, though, man did The Hand retreat into boring villainy, with Bakuto and his bear-hunting buddy reduced to glorified henchman while Madame Gao went back to doing her thing.
 And Elektra….well, I’m still not clear if she pulled a Harold Meachum and came back slightly wrong, or if that was the same woman from Daredevil: Season 2 but newly traumatized from her bout with death.
 Or if it was a combination of the two.
 The result is that we reach our final battle carried more by vague proclamations than clear-cut articulations of what the villains want (beyond self-preservation).
 For example, did Bakuto have some special plans for Colleen, or was his constant chatter simple about re-recruiting her to The Hand to be a normal foot soldier again?